AL2009man/perfect_dark/README.md

 > [!NOTE]
 > Gyro Aiming is only supported for controllers that has Motion Sensor functionality. (**DualShock 4**, **DualSense**, **Nintendo Switch family of controllers**)
 >
-> Gyro Aiming will not work if Steam Input is enabled by default, or using a Xbox controller.
+> Gyro Aiming will not work if Steam Input is enabled, or using a Xbox controller.

 > [!TIP]
 > Gyro Drift may become a occurence during regular gameplay.it becomes far more evident when using a first-party Nintendo Switch controller.